Chorizite/Chorizite/README.md

 ## Building

 1. Install [Dependencies](#dependencies)
-2. Install GitVersion Tool: `dotnet tool install --global GitVersion.Tool --framework net8.0`
-3. Clone repository: `git clone git@github.com:Chorizite/Chorizite.git`
+2. Clone repository: `git clone git@github.com:Chorizite/Chorizite.git`
-4. Build `Release` in visual studio / `dotnet restore && dotnet build -c Release`
+3. Build `Release` in visual studio / `dotnet restore && dotnet build -c Release`
-5. Run installer at bin/Chorizite-Installer*.
+4. Run installer at bin/Chorizite-Installer*.
 Make sure you change the installation directory to the bin/net8.0/ directory you just built to (only needs to be done once)

 ## Contributing